easyt0re/comppy18Proj/README.md

 #### `test_item()`
 This test is to assert if the value is correctly stored in the output from the input.
-I guess it could be more paramiterized and have better criteria to compare, for example, compare 2 "vectors" directly.
+I guess it could be more parameterized and have better criteria to compare, for example, compare 2 "vectors" directly.
-However, this is more like a demo of what I could do istead of a real functional test that serves a meaningful purpose.
+However, this is more like a demo of what I could do instead of a real functional test that serves a meaningful purpose.

 #### `test_tran_size()`
 This test is to assert if the shape of the output is correct for the next step.